floft/meta-ecam/README.md

 *format=(fourcc)UYVY* and then run it through *ffmpegcolorspace* before *avimux* and then you shouldn't run into this problem.
 The "fix" for this is to ``reboot``.

+#### Got unexpected frame size
+You may see errors like the following after trying to switch from full-resolution images back to low-resolution video.

+    WARNING: from element /GstPipeline:pipeline0/GstV4l2Src:v4l2src0: Got unexpected frame size of 10077696 instead of 614400.
+    Additional debug info:
+    gstv4l2src.c(919): gst_v4l2src_get_mmap (): /GstPipeline:pipeline0/GstV4l2Src:v4l2src0
+    WARNING: from element /GstPipeline:pipeline0/GstV4l2Src:v4l2src0: Got unexpected frame size of 10077696 instead of 614400.
+    Additional debug info:
+    ...

+A workaround for this is just reloading the camera driver or rebooting.

+    systemctl restart ecam-driver

 Resources
 ---------